 The Scroller is designed to change the X or Y position of assigned media files in your Pandoras Box project, so that you can scroll through a certain amount of pictures.

 To create a Scroller widget choose "Widgets > Buttons > Scroller (Horizontal or Vertical)".
 The mouse cursor changes to a crosshairs icon, indicating the create mode.
-With a left-click anywhere on the empty main background window you add the selected widget to the current page.
-Left-click again if you like to add one more.
+Each left-click adds the selected widget to the current page.
 To quit the create mode, you can switch to the run mode with [F8], where you can use all widgets.
 Most widgets however need to be set up first.